La Part des lions

-The Lion's Share (La part des lions, L'ultima rapina a Parigi) is a 1971 French-Italian neo noir crime thriller film written and directed by Jean Larriaga and starring Robert Hossein, Charles Aznavour, Michel Constantin, Raymond Pellegrin and Elsa Martinelli.
+La Part des lions (lit.
+'The Lions' Share') is a 1971 crime film written and directed by Jean Larriaga and starring Robert Hossein, Charles Aznavour, Michel Constantin, Raymond Pellegrin and Elsa Martinelli.

+It was a French and Italian co-production between Paris Cannes Production and DC 7.

 Plot

-Aznavour and Hossein play two childhood friends.
-Hossein in a petty thief who is involved with a ruthless gang of bank robbers.
-Aznavour is a writer who will follow his long time friend until the loss of both of them.
+Maurice Ménard and Éric Chambon are two childhood friends.
+Ménard is a petty thief who is involved with a ruthless gang of bank robbers, while Chambon is a writer who will follow his long time friend until the loss of both of them.